Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 * *1 hour* Go over the paper N2D: (Not Too) Deep Clustering via Clustering the Local Manifold of an Autoencoded Embedding

 ### 12 Oct 2021
-* *2 hours* Researched about prinipal component analysis along with potential pipelines to use it for clustering
+* *2 hours* Researched about principal component analysis along with potential pipelines to use it for clustering

 ### 13 Oct 2021
 * *1 hour* Researched about H5py file format and read the documentation